San Francisco, California

 Written in about 1390 by an unknown nobleman from the North West of England, it is an astonishing work of mystery, magic and great linguistic beauty which more than rivals the work of Geoffrey Chaucer.

-Now this wonderful poem comes alive again at Christmas - the very season it celebrates - in a fabulous candle-lit setting!
+Now this wonderful poem comes alive again in a new translation for Christmas - the very season it celebrates - in a fabulous candle-lit setting!

 About the event

-“Told as it was taught, by tongue”, Michael Smith's new translation, adapted and abbreviated for stage, is performed by three actors in an evocative mediaeval atmosphere - an historic church dating back in parts to the 12th Century.
+“Told as it was taught, by tongue”, Michael Smith's new translation, abbreviated and adapted for this special event, is performed by three readers in an evocative mediaeval atmosphere - an historic church dating back in parts to the 12th Century.

-You will enjoy a brand new translation, capturing the Northern alliterative meter and dialect of the original work, and blended wiith specially-commissioned live music.
+This brand new translation, captures fully the Northern alliterative meter and dialect of the original work, and blends it wiith autthentic live music, specially-commissioned for the occasion.

 As with the original, the performance is divided into four parts, or "fitts".
 Firstly, we are at Camelot at Christmas, where the Green Knight first issues his gruesome challenge, taken up by Gawain in front of a stunned crowd.

-We then join our hero on his journey through the kingdom of Logres (Britain) in search of his foe, before his arrival at the mysterious castle of Hautdesert the following Christmas.
+In Fitt 2, our hero travels on his journey through the kingdom of Logres (Britain) in search of his foe, before his arrival at the mysterious castle of Hautdesert the following Christmas.

-Following a brief interval, where mince pies and mulled wine will be served at your seat, we then rejoin the action for Fitt 3.
+We then enjoy a brief interval, where mince pies and mulled wine will be served at your seat, before rejoining the action for Fitt 3.

 Now, we are at the apex of the poem, where the very virtue of our knight is at stake as the lady of the house seeks to challenge the very foundations of his chivalric code while her husband is out hunting.
 The contrast between seduction and brutality in this section marks it out as a complex and magisterial work, highlighting why it is is seen today as a masterpiece in its own right.